 - My intention is to illuminate, not intimidate.

 For readers with expert skills in mathematics, the fun lies in Quadernity’s novelty of approach.
-Numbers are numinous and visions are venerated in the beginner’s mind of the author.
+Numbers are numinous and visions are venerated in my beginner’s mind.
 Intriguing intuitions arise and are confirmed by calculations, rather than the other way around.

 For both the math-o-philic and the math-oh-iffy, “ah ha!” moments will take you by surprise as you read the chapters in this unit.

 Included are slide presentations; some are animated and many are personally narrated.
 (Be sure to turn on sound.)